 As your guinea pig becomes more comfortable eating from your hand, use gradually smaller pieces of veggies.
 This encourages them to come a little bit closer to you each time.
 Eventually, your guinea pig will be able to confidently walk right up to your hand to take a smaller treat from you.

-At first, you’ll probably have to hold the food close to the entrance of their bed or hidey house so they’ll feel comfortable enough to eat in front of you.
-Try to break up your hand-feeding sessions into short 5-10 minute periods a couple of times a day.
+If your guinea pig is skittish, you’ll probably want to hold the food close to the entrance of their bed or hideout at first so they’ll feel comfortable enough to eat in front of you.
+Try to break up your hand-feeding sessions into short 5 minute periods once or twice a day.

-Once your guinea pig is comfortable eating the food from inside their hidey hut, start holding the food just an inch or so outside of their house so they need to poke their nose out a little bit to eat the food.
+Once your guinea pig is comfortable eating the food from inside the hideout, start holding the food just an inch or so outside of their house so they need to poke their nose out a little bit to eat the food.
 Don’t try to lure them out at this point, just hold the food and wait for them to poke their head out and eat it.

 The more time you spend hand feeding, the more your guinea pig will start to relax in your presence and begin to form positive associations with you approaching their cage.

-This is also a great opportunity to sit with your guinea pig closer to their level and bond with them.
+This is also a great opportunity to sit with your guinea pig at their level and bond with them.
 To learn more about setting up a floortime space for your piggies, check out our page on Guinea Pig Floor Time.

 At first, your guinea pig may not want to move around or leave the security of their hidey house.
 This is totally normal!
 Guinea pigs usually take a bit of time to adapt to a new environment or routine.
 Stick with it, and eventually, your guinea pig will feel comfortable enough to start exploring.